Lone Star Trail

 Overnight Fort Worth

 Make your way to Dallas/Fort Worth International Airport for your flight home unless you plan to extend your stay in the area.

-- 14 days Intermediate Car Rental with unlimited mileage (Chevy Cruze or similar)
+- 14 days Intermediate Car Rental with unlimited mileage (Mazda 3 or similar)

 - Detailed day by day itinerary

-- 1 night standard accommodations in Corpus Christi
+- 1 night first-class accommodations in Corpus Christi

-- 2 nights standard accommodations in San Antonio *
+- 2 nights first-class accommodations in San Antonio

-- 1 night standard accommodations in Fort Stockton
+- 1 night first-class accommodations in Fort Stockton

-- 1 night standard accommodations in El Paso
+- 1 night first-class accommodations in El Paso

-- 1 night standard accommodations in Fort Worth *
+- 1 night first-class accommodations in Fort Worth

 - Car rental insurance

 - International and domestic airfare & airfare taxes

 - Entrances fees to sites not explicitly listed as included

 - Live large and think big in Dallas, a city built on big dreams